-Local food banks thank the community for over 48,000 pounds of food collection by Target Hunger!
+Local food banks thank community for almost 42,000 pounds of food collected by Target Hunger!

 Donations are still trickling in from individuals who missed getting their bags out in time for pickup, or chose to skip the doorstep pickup in favor of dropping off their donations at the food banks or local grocers this week.

 “We’re thankful for everyone who participated by putting a bag out on their doorstep, and are equally grateful to the community volunteers for organizing the event and recruiting the people and resources necessary to complete all of the work on our behalf,” says Maral Kiani Tari, executive director with Lethbridge Food Bank.
 “We couldn’t pull off a food drive of this size without the support of the community and the hundreds of volunteers that pitched in to help.”

 “We felt our goal of 100,000 pounds, equivalent to 1 can per person in Lethbridge was realistic,” says Danielle McIntyre, executive director with Interfaith Food Bank.
 “Each food bank processes about 70,000 pounds of food each and every month, and during the summer our stocks tend to get quite low.
 Though we didn’t quite reach the goal, food collected from Target Hunger will provide each food bank with 2 weeks of food stocks to help local families, and we’ve made huge strides in engaging our community in addressing local hunger needs.”